-Before you jump in to pursue the CMA certification, you might want to take a look at the CMA exam format, length, and intensity of the exam, and the type of questions you are going to see on the exam day.
+Before you jump in to pursue the CMA certification, you might want to take a look at the CMA exam format, length, and intensity, as well as the type of questions you are going to see on the exam day.
 It’s always important to do your research first.
 This is a big time and monetary investment, so you need to be sure it’s right for you.

-In this post, I am going to review these important details about the CMA exam format for you.
+In this post, I am going to review these important details about the CMA exam format.

 It takes a lot of work and persistence to achieve your accounting certification, no matter which certification you go for.
 This is something to be highly respected.
 Of the various accounting certifications, the CMA is often touted as the best choice.
 It’s offered by the Institute of Management Accountants (IMA), one of the leading financial institutions across the globe.